2022 has been an eventful year for me!

 Also, virtually all business disputes are generally not intellectual property disputes, but rather Contract Law disputes.

 Contract Law is complicated.
 A contract not only binds you to the mandatory terms that appear in writing, but also binds you to a whole set of established default conditions that don’t necessarily appear in writing.
 If you agree to pay someone $600 next month, you must pay in US dollars, in a common form accepted by a typical US bank.
 You can’t show up with a wheelbarrow full of pennies, despite what you might have read in social media posts, or pay in chicken feed, or iron ore, or roof cement, well you get the idea.

 Many of my family members and clients are involved in immigration issues.
 This course is not intended to replace the efforts of an immigration attorney, but it is intended as a roadmap for understanding the American immigration process.

 The course covered: Short term and long term entry into the United States.
 Various means of short term and long term entry, as well as the general application processes.
 Exclusion and deportation, how and why individuals may not be admitted into the United States, and possible reasons for deportation or removal.
 Lastly, the process of how to become a United States citizen and the various requirements for naturalization.

 It enables me to better understand where individuals are in the immigration process, and why certain decisions are made.

 So where do I go from here?

-I’m going to continue with my legal education, I like being better able to understand things I read about, like Elon Musk for example.
+I’m going to continue with my legal education, I've now completed nine university level law classes!
+I like being better able to understand things I read about, like Elon Musk for example.
 I understand the lawyers’ arguments on both sides, and I have an informed opinion on how the courts will find in his case.

-For a number of reasons I’m not taking on any more publicity clients, but I am developing a consultation service.
-I’ll continue to keep the description updated.
+For a number of reasons I’m not taking on any more publicity clients, but I have developed a consultation service.

 So if you have any questions, just get back to me!